matosjoaops/TVVS-PROJ/assignment02/report/report.md

 ### Unit tests generated for each category

-The following code tests the partitions #1, #2 and #3.
-As the previous tested functions, it makes use of the `@ParamerizedTest` and `@MethodSource` annotations to test the different partitions without having to write duplicate code.
+The following code tests partitions #1, #2, and #3.
+As the previously tested functions, it uses the `@ParamerizedTest` and `@MethodSource` annotations to test the different partitions without having to write duplicate code.
 The test passes for all partitions, as the code runs as expected.

 ```java
 @ParameterizedTest